TMartin88/ski_shop/README.md

 ### Initial Workflow and Design Concept
 ---

-This online shop is largely based on the BOutique Ado project.
+This online shop is largely based on the Boutique Ado project.

 The additional development is based around expanding size options andfunctionality.